Introduction to Radiotherapy in Malaysia

 Our radiation oncology team uses sophisticated software and highly specialised equipment to deliver a variety of treatments, based on the treatment plan for each patient.
 Your clinical oncologist will review the radiation treatment options with you and determine which one is appropriate for your particular cancer.

-How is Radiation Used to Fight Cancer?
+How is Radiation Treatment Used to Fight Cancer?

 Radiation treatment uses focused X-rays, which are a form of energy, to destroy cancerous cells while minimising exposure to healthy tissue.
 Radiation damages the DNA in cancer cells, which interrupts their ability to reproduce, causing them to die and the shrink the tumour.
 Most normal cells, however, have the ability to repair themselves and can more easily recover from the radiation.
 If normal cells near the tumour area are exposed to the radiation, it can cause some side effects.